Brooks Training 26.2 Running Program

 Q: What does the training schedule look like?

 A: The schedule has you running or run/walking four days a week with your long run on Saturday.
 Trainees are encouraged to take at least one rest day a week, walk on Sunday and can also incorporate cross-training (yoga, swimming, cycling, etc.).
 The first Saturday workout is nine miles, and we will work up to 20 miles.
-For run/walkers, your intervals will be two minutes of running and one minute of walking for the entire program.
+For run/walkers, your intervals will be two minutes of running and one minute of walking for the entire program and the group will be averaging a 13 minute per mile pace!

 All participants have the option to choose a Custom Training Plan.
 You will the opportunity to meet with Coach Monica and develop your weekly training plan based on your individual goals and current running level.